Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Experiments

-\paragraph{Effect of hyperprarameter $M$} $M$ is the number of Gaussian noise vectors involved in the GS-InfoNCE calculation.
-Gaussian random noise vectors and the samples in the batch constitute high-confidence negative pairs.
-Intuitively, a small $M$ will make the model learn insufficiently, while a large $M$ will make the model pay too much attention to pairs that are easy to distinguish, which mislead the learning process.
-Therefore, we further explore the influence of $M$ on the performance of GS-InfoNCE on BERT$_{base}$.
+\paragraph{Analysis: Effect of hyperprarameter $M$} Gaussian random noise constitutes high-confidence negative pairs with the sentences in a batch. $M$ is the number of Gaussian noise vectors involved in the GS-InfoNCE calculation.
+We further explore the influence of $M$ on the performance of GS-InfoNCE on BERT$_{base}$.
 We reuse the hyperparameters of the best-performing model and only vary the hyperparameter $M$.
-For each $M$, we train the model until convergence and then select the checkpoint with the best performance on the validation set to validate the corresponding performance on the test set.

-We show the performance changing trend in Figure \ref{trend_M} and the performance statistics in Table \ref{M}.
-As $M$ becomes larger, the performance of GS-InfoNCE on the validation set and test set slowly improves.
+For each $M$, we train the model until convergence and then select the checkpoint that performs the best on the validation set to evaluate on the test set.
+The performance statistics are listed in Table \ref{M}.
+As $M$ becomes larger, the performance of GS-InfoNCE on the test set slowly improves.
 When $M=3$, the best performance is reached, after which the model performance begins to decline.
-When $M=16$, the model performance on the validation set and the test set is inconsistent.
-We argue that this is because the noise scale greatly exceeded the real data scale.
-We list the specific numerical changes on the test set in Table \ref{M}.
-When $M=16$, the model's performance on the test set is even worse than that of the model trained without noise.
-In general, GS-InfoNCE is not particularly sensitive to the choice of $M$, which makes it easier to adjust parameters in practical applications.
-We recommend the reference value of $M$ should be no larger than 8.
+In general, GS-InfoNCE is not sensitive to $M$ (recommend $<8$), making it feasible to apply easily in practical applications.